BayoDev/Twitch-Best-Of/README.md

   ```git
   cd Twitch-Best-Of-main
   ```
-  > If installed via git name of the folder may vary
+  > If installed via git the name of the folder may vary
   ```pip
   pip install -r requirements.txt
   ```